DjangoGirls/tutorial/en/css/README.md

 }
 ```

-Add this to your CSS, save the file and see how it works!
+Add that to your CSS, save the file and see how it works!

 ![Figure 14.3](images/margin2.png)